 - BioBag Standard Pet Waste Bags: These bags are made with resin derived from plants, vegetable oils and compostable polymers.
 They can be composted at some municipal/industrial facilities, but not Cedar Grove.
 This is still a better option than petroleum based plastic bags.

-- bioDOGradable: These bags are a USDA Certified Biobased Product and 100% compostable, making them a preferred option to plastic bags.
-Again, King County’s primary compost facility, Cedar Grove, does not accept pet waste, so this would still go in the trash.
+- bioDOGradable: These USDA Certified Biobased Products are 100% compostable, making them a preferred option to plastic bags.
+King County’s primary compost facility, Cedar Grove, does not accept pet waste, so this goes in the trash.

-- Flush Puppies Doodie Bags: Flushing dog waste down the toilet is an option, but not one specifically recommended by Seattle Public Utilities.
-These Polyvinyl Alcohol-based bags are designed to be flushed or composted, which makes them an alternative petroleum-based plastic.
+- Flush Puppies Doodie Bags: Flushing dog waste down the toilet is an option, but Seattle Public Utilities doesn’t specifically recommend it.
+These Polyvinyl Alcohol-based bags are designed to be flushed or composted, which makes them an alternative to petroleum-based plastic.